chrisschuller/micro-refine-rest/README.md

 # Micro Refine REST

-In this repository, I tried to implement a resorce-based data fetching approach like in [refine.dev](https://refine.dev/)
+In this repository, I tried to implement a resource-based data fetching approach like in [refine.dev](https://refine.dev/)

 This is currently a React app with a backend based on the [json-server](https://github.com/typicode/json-server) package, but the plan is to publish the functionality as a separate NPM package.